3-2-1 Backup Rule

 Regular readers of this blog have heard me talk about the 3-2-1 rule for backup.
 This rule has been around for decades and it is still as relevant today as it was in the past.

 You should have 3 copies of your data in case of hardware or data corruption.

-Your data should be stored 2 different ways.
-In the past this primarily meant one copy on dvd or tape.
-These days this could mean 2 different brands of hard drives or 1 copy on a hard drive another using a cloud based backup services like backblaze.
+Your data should be stored in 2 different In the past, this primarily meant one copy on DVD or tape.
+These days this could mean stored on an external hard drive or to a cloud based backup services like Backblaze.

 1 of them offsite.